 SUGAR GROVE – Kaneland School District 302 will dismiss six teachers at the end of the present school term and they will not be re-employed for the 2018-19 school year.

-Jennifer Margalus, a physical education teacher at Kaneland Harter Middle School in Sugar Grove is the lone full-time teacher who is losing her job.
+John Mansour, a physical education teacher at Kaneland John Stewart Elementary School in Elburn, is the lone full-time teacher who is losing his job.
 Part-time teachers, Pat Blackman and Patty Griffith of Kaneland John Stewart Elementary School in Elburn; Sharlene Momich of Blackberry Creek Elementary School in Elburn; and Jay Hearn and Kerri Jass of Kaneland High School in Maple Park also will be discharged.

 “We do have declining enrollment that’s affecting a variety of grade levels and departments,” said Chris Adkins, Kaneland School District 302 director of human resources.
 “As such, the district has identified where educations are needed due to declining enrollment and then according to sequence of honorable dismissal which the state requires us to release staff.”